 Charitable Trust, Bolpur, West Bengal

-This August the pediatrician Dr. Monika Golembiewski is again on-site in India.
-The Newborn Checkup is meanwhile a fixed service free-of cost for Santal women in the surrounding villages of St. Mary Child & Mother Health Care Centre.
-The checkup follows the guidelines of the German U-investigations to screen for development deficits, heart defects or anemia with a focus on infants younger than six months.
-This timely detection is decisive to secure the health of every child
+The Newborn Checkup is a fixed service free-of cost for Santal women living in the surrounding villages by St. Mary Child & Mother Health Care Centre.
+The preventive checkup follows the guidelines of the German U-investigations to screen for development deficits, heart defects or anemia with a focus on infants younger than six months.
+In case of heart defects, club feet, or cleft palates we guide children into the offered government schemes.
+Altogether the timely detection of any detrimental health aspects decisive to secure the health of every child.
+Also the detection of pneumonia and infections in the young child can safe lives, as the mortality rate is highest for children aged below four months.
+Our social worker and health worker team invites all women with newborns to our Newborn program.

 Shining Eyes India intertwines different spheres of action: (health, agriculture, nutrition) in order to achieve a self-sufficient and healthy life for every Santal family.
 The focus is on the most vulnerable ones: newborns, infants, pregnant and lactating women.